jar285/jar285/README.md

 ## 🎮 Hobbies & Interests

-Hello!
 I'm a 20-year-old developer who grew up in the sunny Dominican Republic.
 When I'm not coding, here's what I love doing:

 - **Playing Video Games:** I'm a big fan of video games, and my all-time favorite character is Vegito.
 Whether it's battling it out in fighting games or embarking on epic RPG adventures, gaming is my go-to escape.